MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.3.0/az-powershell-proxy.md

 or all uppercase.
 The lowercase names are checked first.

 The proxy server may be a hostname, IP address, or HTTP URL, optionally followed by a colon and port number.
 Username and password are also optional for proxy authentication.
 The
-URL must start with HTTP, not HTTPS, and cannot include any text after the hostname, IP address, or port number.
+URL must start with `http`, not `https`, and cannot include any text after the hostname, IP address, or port number.